Labour movement: 16th and 17th centuries

 In England the guild system was usurped in its regulation of wages by parliament in the 16th century with the passage of the Elizabethan Era apprentice laws such as the Statute of Artificers 1562 which placed the power to regulate wages and employment in the hands of local officials in each parish.
 Parliament had been responding to petitions made by English weavers in 1555 who asserted that the owners were "giving much less wages and hire for weaving of clothes than they did in the past."
 This legislation was intended to ensure just compensation for workers throughout the country so they could maintain a "competent livelihood".
-This doctrine of parliamentary involvement remained in place until about 1700 at which point the practice of wage regulation began to decline, and in 1757 Parliament outright rescinded the Weavers Act 1756, abandoning its power of wage regulation and signaling its newfound dedication to laissez-faire economics.
+This doctrine of parliamentary involvement remained in place until about 1700 at which point the practice of wage regulation began to decline, and in 1757 Parliament outright rescinded the Weavers Act 1756, abandoning its power of wage regulation and signalling its newfound dedication to laissez-faire economics.

 The Elizabethan Apprentice Laws lasted in England until the early 19th century, but were becoming increasingly dead letter by the mid 18th century.
 Consequently, from 1760 on, real wages began to fall and food prices began to rise giving increased motivation for political and social agitation.
 As the guild system became increasingly obsolete and parliament abolished the old medieval labour protections, forswearing responsibility for maintaining living standards, the workers began to form the earliest versions of trade unions.
 The workers on the lowest rungs found it necessary to organise in new ways to protect their wages and other interests such as living standards and working conditions.